jhpyle/docassemble/_docs/api.md

  - `organization` (optional): the user's organization
  - `timezone` (optional): the user's time zone (e.g. `'America/New_York'`).
  - `language` (optional): the user's language code (e.g., `en`).
+ - `password` (optional): the user's password.

+Required privileges: None, except that only users with `admin` privileges can use the API to change a password.

 Responses on failure:
  - [403] "Access Denied" if the API key did not authenticate.
+ - [403] "You must have admin privileges to change a password." if the `password` parameter is included but the owner of the API lacks administrator privileges.

 Response on success: [204]